-Students in the Family Ecology major and Textiles and Clothing major (see §\$34.10.3 and 34.10.4) may complete a minor in Community Diversity.
+Students in the Family Ecology major (see §34.10.3) may complete a minor in Community Diversity, which focuses on anthropological, historical, political, and sociological understandings of ethno-cultural and racial diversity that characterizes contemporary Canadian society.
 See §34.1(3) and Note.